AdyGCode/ICT50220-Library-23S1/_docs/08-Adding-UUIDs.md

 sail artisan make:migration add_uuid_to_authors
 sail artisan make:migration add_uuid_to_publishers
 sail artisan make:migration add_uuid_to_itemstatuses
-sail artisan make:migration add_uuid_to_books
 ```

 ### Modifying the add_* Migrations

-The example below shows how to modify the add `uuid` to
+The example below shows how to modify the "add_uuid_to_genres" migration.
-Languages migration.

 Edit the `add_uuid_to_genres` migration and to the `up` method add: